google-research/discs/README.md

 ## How to add your own model, sampler and evaluator
-For more details on how to plug in your sampler, model and evaluator please check the explanations under `samplers`, `models` and `evaluator` folders.
+For more details on how to plug in your sampler, model and evaluator please check the explanations under `./discs/samplers`, `./discs/models` and `./discs/evaluator` folders.

 ## Test